software-engineering-amsterdam/ST2017_WG_13/Team/3/Exercise_4.md

 ````

 #### proposition generator
 propositions have identifiers that are of type Name which is a reTyping of Int.
 Whilst we would like to check a wide variety of Ints, it is important that they are positive, as negative Names will interfere with the parsing, a parser will not be able to tell if the negative Name is "-1" or if it is a negation of the Name 1.
-It was also important that we had a bias towards multiple occurences of similar Names in the formula.
+It was also important that we had a bias towards multiple occurrences of similar Names in the formula.

-To achieve this Bias we used QuickChecks frequency function in the following code we have biased that 60/100 of times quickcheck will choose a name for a proposition of 1,2 or 3, 30/100 times between 4 and 7, 9/100 times between 8 and 20 and the remaining 1/100 times some larger number.
+To achieve this bias, we used QuickChecks frequency function in the following code we have biased that 60/100 of times quickcheck will choose a name for a proposition of 1,2 or 3, 30/100 times between 4 and 7, 9/100 times between 8 and 20 and the remaining 1/100 times some larger number.

 ````haskell